Our Story

 Q: What about fostering?

 Would you be willing to foster a kitten/litter of kittens until they are 2 pounds and can be spayed/neutered and put up for adoption?
 How about being a long-term senior cat foster?
-Because we are a no-kill shelter, we have cats that have spent their entire lives here and are in their golden years.
-There are a few that would love to be fostered in a home with love and patience and time!
+Or a cat or kitten who needs more socialization?
 You can call Kaleb at 828-293-0892 to discuss fostering.
-We do ask folks who are interested in fostering to join our shelter as a volunteer first.
+You must live within 30 minutes of our shelter or vet's office.

 Q: Does Catman2 participate in any educational programs?